Assessor Skills: The importance of an Experienced, Skilled Assessor

 - A suggested diagnosis based on analysis of the assessment.

-- A graded and structured treatment programme incorporating all findings from the assessment and the family/team feedback.
+- A graded and structured intervention and/or management plan incorporating all findings from the assessment and the family/team feedback.

 - Identification of the resources, treatment and sensory programmes required to optimise the potential and quality of life of the individual with a PDOC.